IPSQA CertPubS® – Any Training, One Certification

 Certification Scheme Assessors

-Registered Assessors are able to examine applicants under the Certification Scheme.
+Registered Assessors are able to examine applicants under our certification scheme.

 They are selected and approved by the Certification Commission and serve at their will.